 - Log in as superuser on a system where you want to install SFCFSHA.

-- The system from which you install SFCFSHA need not be part of the cluster.
-The systems must be in the same subnet.

-- Insert the product disc with the SFCFSHA software into a drive that is connected to the system.
+The system from which you install SFCFSHA need not be part of the cluster.
+The systems must be in the same subnet. - Insert the product disc with the SFCFSHA software into a drive that is connected to the system.

-- The disc is automatically mounted.
+The disc is automatically mounted.

-- If the disc does not automatically mount, then enter:
+3 If the disc does not automatically mount, then enter:

+'''

-- # mkdir /mnt/cdrom
+mkdir /mnt/cdrom

+'''

-- # mount -o ro /dev/cdrom /mnt/cdrom
+mount -o ro /dev/cdrom /mnt/cdrom

-- Navigate to the location of the RPMs.
+Navigate to the location of the RPMs.

+'''

-- # cd /mnt/cdrom/dist arch/rpms
+cd /mnt/cdrom/dist arch/rpms

+'''

-Where dist is rhel5, rhel6, sles10, or sles11, and arch is x86 64 for RHEL and SLES.
+Where dist is sles11, and arch is x86 64 SLES.